ASERG-STELA/shu-development-process/planning/version-control/level_4_git_instructions.md

 2. Click the green **Code** button just above your file structure;
 3. Click **Download ZIP**.
 Your project will then download and you will be free to use it as you please;

-Cloning is another way to retrieve your files from Github, this is done through your IDE and avoids the need to download the files each time:
+Cloning is another way to retrieve your files from Github, this is done through your IDE and avoids the need to download the files each time.
+In the [tools](/planning/version-control/tools/level_4_git_tools.md) guidance, we have showed an example with screenshots of how to do this:

 1. Launch your IDE (Visual Studio 2019);
 2. Navigate to the section where you create or open a project (on the right in VS 2019), there should be a section saying Clone or check out code;